 When you have multiple eBook formats you want to publish with, how do you ensure everybody is able to download and read your file without any technical snafus?

 I’m not talking about sales in online stores – they handle all the downloading and transferring to eBook devices.
-I’m talking about if you want to give people a free eBook outside of their preferred eBook platform store.
+You never need to concern yourself with that.
+What I’m talking about is if you want to give people a free eBook outside of their preferred eBook platform store.

 It’s not just the file format that can cause chaos.
 Different eBook readers have their own way of getting files onto their devices.
 This can be confusing for those not used to putting eBooks onto their reader from outside Kindle, Barnes and Noble Nook, Kobo, whatever.